-It seems to me that I am truly gifted with the ability truthfully, sincerely, and simply to express the feelings, moods, and images suggested by a text.
+It seems to me that I am truly gifted with the ability truthfully, sincerely, and to express the feelings, moods, and images suggested by a text.
 In this sense I am a realist and fundamentally a Russian.

 Tchaikovsky’s Eugene Onegin is a radiant example of Russian Lyric Opera.
 A deeply moving tale packed with big tunes, dances and a heart-stopping duel.
 As with his ballets, Tchaikovsky brings many symphonic elements to the music, plush orchestrations and highly melodic arias.

 Onegin is a uniquely Russian opera with a universality that has made it globally popular.
-None of the characters are easy to associate with and yet the events and their actions ring horribly true.
+None of the characters are easy to associate with, yet the events and their actions ring horribly true.
 The piece provides opportunities for three great soloists as well as requiring top-drawer performances from the Chorus.

 The very start of the opera and also the first appearance of the recurring 'Fate' Motif.

 The work is subdivided into three acts, seven scenes and 22 numbers.
 Still, despite these clear divisions, Tchaikovsky advances a leitmotif-like structure spanning outward from Tatyana’s Letter Scene, the centrepiece of the opera.
 This isn’t Wagner by any means, but you’ll hear the same recurring themes throughout, ever-shifting towards the final climactic duet.